Copyright and Licensing

 Most content found in the New Century and Pilgrim Hymnals are covered by a OneLicense Annual License.
 A base license allows churches permission to print and reprint lyrics of hymns into worship guides and bulletins, allows for the projection of lyrics on courtesy and IMAG video monitors in the physical worship space as well as displaying of lyrics within a digital service that is livestreamed.

-A bundled streaming/podcasting add-on license grants the church permission to actually stream licensed music performed by the church to social media platforms as well as YouTube, Vimeo/Livestream and your church's website for a period of one year.
+A bundled streaming/podcasting add-on license grants the church permission to actually stream licensed music performed by the church to social media platforms as well as Facebook, YouTube, Vimeo/Livestream and your church's website for a period of one year.
 Services should be removed from your website before one year to limit the number of views after the specific date of the service.
 The streaming add-on license fee structure is roughly forty-percent of your base license.

 If the piece that you wish to perform is not listed in any of the providers you have subscribed to, you must seek permission from the copyright holder directly.

 It is not enough, however, to just obtain the license.
 You must search for each song on the license website, and report that you are using it.
-That is how the artists receive compensation for their creative work.
+Monthly reporting is how the artists receive compensation for their creative work.
 Simply subscribing to a licensing plan does not cover all responsibilities, you must report each musical selection used.

 Video hosted online (such as YouTube, Vimeo, etc.) as well as pre-recorded DVDs, HD-DVDs, Blu-rays or VHS tapes are intended for personal, home use only.
 They generally do not carry licenses for public showings.
 Viewing to a large group outside the intended audience requires a license granting specific authorization.
 This is the case for each organization that uses videos—even for nonprofit groups, even if admission is not being charged, and even if the video has been purchased.